Cloudiiink/pyw90/README.md

   --vasp VASP           Path of VASP band file in `p4vasp` format.
 Default:
                         bnd.dat
   --seedname SEEDNAME   Seedname of Wannier90 input.
 Default: wannier90 --ylim YLIM YLIM      Energy bound for plot.
-Since the Fermi level has been
+Please note that the Fermi level
-                        shift to 0 during the plotting, please mind your input.
+                        has been shifted to 0 during the plotting process.
 Default: [E_w90.min - 1, E_w90.max + 1]
   --kernel KERNEL       Formatted input: type, middle, width (Defalut:
                         unit,0,1).
 Kernel functions are classified into two
                         types: `unit` and `gaussian`. **The Fermi level is not